Lagrangian skeleta of very affine complete intersections: Introduction

-The thickening of the Liouville domain $A$ from Theorem \ref{theorem:main-thm} is used to get a Liouville hypersurface embedding $A \times \C^{r-1} \hookrightarrow S^*M_{S^1}$ that interacts well with the skeleta (Theorem \ref{theorem:emb}), so we can apply Theorem 1.4 from \cite{gps3} to relate the equivalence from Theorem \ref{theorem:hms-for-bbci} with HMS for Fano toric varieties (which is a part of the main result of \cite{GS22}).
+See Section \ref{section:hms} for more details on what exactly should be understood by the categories on both sides.
+We also construct a thickening of the Liouville domain $A$ from Theorem \ref{theorem:main-thm} to get a Liouville hypersurface embedding $A \times \C^{r-1} \hookrightarrow S^*M_{S^1}$ into the cosphere bundle of a real $n$-torus that interacts well with the skeleta (Theorem \ref{theorem:emb}), so we can apply \cite[Theorem 1.4]{gps3} to relate the equivalence from Theorem \ref{theorem:hms-for-bbci} with toric homological mirror symmetry.